 Another film that was selected in Cannes this year, L’amant double is François Ozon latest film, a director that has been surprising me almost every year with a movie better than the other, such as In the House, The New Girlfriend, and his amazing Frantz.
-This year, the french director chooses Jérémie Renier and Marine Vacth to tell the story of a relationship and the identities that we hide from each other – a plot that we have seen it before but I have no doubt it will work brilliantly in the hands of Ozon.
+This year, the French director chooses Jérémie Renier and Marine Vacth to tell the story of a relationship and the identities that we hide from each other – a plot that we have seen it before but I have no doubt it will work brilliantly in the hands of Ozon.
 Not mentioning the critics are saying L’amant double the sexiest thriller of the year.

 “Mother!” by Darren Aronofsky

 We know almost nothing about Darren Aronofsky’s upcoming project Mother, despite the film has Jennifer Lawrence, Javier Berdem, Ed Harris, Michelle Pfeiffer, Kristen Wiig and Domhall Gleenson.
-Everything the director has done so far, however, have been nothing but less than brilliant, so when it was announced that the film centers on a couple whose relationship is tested when uninvited guests arrive at their home, disrupting their tranquil existence, I can’t imagine nothing but greatness inspired from Luis Bunel’s films.
+Everything the director has done so far, however, has been nothing but less than brilliant, so when it was announced that the film centers on a couple whose relationship is tested when uninvited guests arrive at their home, disrupting their tranquil existence, I can’t imagine nothing but greatness inspired from Luis Bunuel’s films.
 And damn, look at this art poster!

 “The Beguiled” by Sofia Coppola

-The Beguiled was released last week at Cannes and is already a success not only for critics, but also due to fact that Sofia Coppola received the prize for Best Director.
-Being a remake of the incredible Don Siegel film with Clint Eastwood, The Beguiled tells the story of several woman living in a house during the civil war and the sexual tension that creates among them when an injured soldier is rescued by one of them.
-Despite I’m really excited about the film I also hope she didn’t ruin the original by doing something not worth the story – and the fact she won a Best Director award for it, it puts expectations even higher!
+The Beguiled was released last week at Cannes and is already a success not only for critics, but also due to the fact that Sofia Coppola received the prize for Best Director.
+Being a remake of the incredible Don Siegel film with Clint Eastwood, The Beguiled tells the story of several women living in a house during the civil war and the sexual tension that creates among them when an injured soldier is rescued by one of them.
+Despite I’m really excited about the film I also hope she didn’t ruin the original by doing something not worth the story – and the fact she won the Best Director award for it, it puts expectations even higher!

 “The Killing of a Sacred Deer” by Yorgos Lanthimos

-Another Cannes Film Festival selected and one of the movies I’m extremely excited about, The Killing of a Sacred Deer is the new film from the greek Yorgos Lanthimos, the same director of Dogtooth and The Lobster.
+Another Cannes Film Festival selected and one of the movies I’m extremely excited about, The Killing of a Sacred Deer is the new film from the Greek Yorgos Lanthimos, the same director of Dogtooth and The Lobster.
 Even though we know almost nothing about the project, the film also features Colin Farrel and Nicole Kidman in a plot where a teenager tries to bring a surgeon into his dysfunctional family.
 The film won the Best Script prize at Cannes this year, following the Jury Prize for The Lobster and Un Certain Regard for Dogtooth.

-“Kigsman: The Golden Circle” by Matthew Vaughn
+“Kingsman: The Golden Circle” by Matthew Vaughn

 I wasn’t really expecting anything when I first watched Kingsman: The Secret Service, but its coolness, sense of style and sharp script made me go crazy over the sequence that is coming up with Julianne Moore, Channing Tatum, Halle Berry and Pedro Pascal, making Kingsman: The Golden Circle one of the most upcoming movies of 2017.
-If you haven’t watch the first one yet, do it, because is definitely worth it.
+If you haven’t watched the first one yet, do it, because is definitely worth it.
 Did I also mention the entire two movies were designed by Mr Porter?
 Hell yeah.

 “The Square” by Ruben Ostlund